 Publish your book online¶

 Once you’ve built the HTML for your book, you can host it online.
 The best way to do this is with a service that hosts static websites (because that’s what you have just created with Jupyter Book).
-There are many options for doing this, and these sections cover some of the more popular ones.
+In this tutorial, we’ll cover how to publish your book online with GitHub Pages, a popular and free online hosting platform.

 Create an online repository for your book¶

-Regardless of the approach you use for publishing your book online, it will require you to host your book’s content in an online repository such as GitHub.
-This section describes one approach you can use to create your own GitHub repository and add your book’s content to it.
+In order to connect your hosted book with your book’s source content, you should put your book’s source content in a public repository.
+This section describes one approach to create your own GitHub repository and add your book’s content to it.

 First, log in to GitHub, then go to the “create a new repository” page: https://github.com/new